Omodaka9375/M8-CyberDeck-400/README.md

 ## Note:
 In my setup I use bluetooth for audio out from Pi directly to my speakers so I didn't need USB audio interface, there are many cheap ones that will do the job if you need it.

-## How to put Teensy in Cyberdeck:
+## How to put Teensy in CyberDeck:

-There is empty space between the deck and the display, just tuck the Teensy in middle, behind the screen and plug it in.
+There is empty space between the deck and the display, just tuck the Teensy in middle behind the screen and plug it in.